-Salmon Cakes are salmon patties made with fresh salmon, which makes them really juicy.
-With a crisp breaded exterior, they are crunchy on the outside and really delicous on the inside, since they have onions, parsley, mustard, lemon and hot sauce to make them bursting with flavor in each bite.
+These salmon patties made with fresh salmon, which makes them really juicy.
+With a crisp breaded exterior, they are crunchy on the outside and really delicious on the inside, since they have onions, parsley, mustard, lemon and hot sauce to make them bursting with flavor in each bite.

-Salmon Cakes are a wonderful option to enjoy more seafood and serve it in a way that the whole family will love.
+Salmon Patties, aka as Salmon Cakes, are a wonderful option to enjoy more seafood and serve it in a way that the whole family will love.
 These are usually a big hit with both children and adults.

 In our family, patties, kotleti, fritters, meatballs and anything else similar are very popular and well loved.
-I had a burst of inspiration to create Salmon Cakes after having crab cakes for my 25th birthday dinner at a fancy restaurant.
-Crab cakes are one of our favorite appetizers, so I knew that Salmon Cakes would be a great idea too.
+I had a burst of inspiration to create this recipe after having crab cakes for my 25th birthday dinner at a fancy restaurant.
+Crab cakes are one of our favorite appetizers, so I knew that Salmon Cakes/patties would be a great idea too.
 It turned out even better than I expected.

 Tender flakes of salmon are seasoned with lemon juice, capers, parsley and onions.
 All these flavors are mild enough not to overwhelm the salmon but also give it such depth and character.